Owlsland in April

 The Garden in Spring - Herbs & Flowers & Wildlife

 Mating season for frogs too : you'd think that a valley as dry as Bezirgan wouldn't provide good habitats for frogs and toads, but not so.
-You can hear the frenzied croaking at night, as the females call to attract a mate.
+You can hear the frenzied croaking at night, as the males call to attract a mate.
 Some have obviously succeeded - the pond in the garden is full of tadpoles! tadpoles in the pond

 bee on rosemary With the winter having been exceptionally mild and wet, the plants are well ahead of what we'd normally expect.